corda/corda-docs-portal/content/en/platform/corda/5.0-beta/getting-started/prerequisites/prerequisites.md

 ### Disabling Airplay Receiver on Mac

-Some Mac operating systems use port 7000 for the system Control Center.
 You can check if your Mac is using port 7000 for Control Center by running `lsof -i :7000` from your terminal.
 If you see the following results, you must disable Airplay Receiver:

 ```shell